mewisme/puml-server/README.md

 ## Requirements

 - Java 17 or higher
-- Maven 3.6 or higher
+- Maven Wrapper (included in project, no need to install Maven separately)

 ## Quick Start